 Semi-structured data is a mixture of both, wherein there are certain defined classes and categories, but not to the same extent as fully structured data.

-More Data Lake Governance Considerations
+Data Lake Governance Considerations

-Making Data Useful for Business
+How to Make Data Useful for Business

 It is tempting to see your organisation’s data as abstract and impersonal, existing within its own sphere and affected only by technocratic management.
 However, data ultimately exists to inform business decisions and is only useful when digested in the right form by the right people.
 Effective, ongoing data governance is what ensures that your data is a nourishing wellspring rather than a stagnant swamp.

-When dealing with data which is highly structured, consists of well-defined fields and is expected to be consistent, a Data Warehouse will typically be the go-to choice.
+When dealing with data which is highly structured, consists of well-defined fields and is expected to be consistent, a structured and relational Data Warehouse will typically be the go-to choice.
 Data Warehouses commonly consolidate numerous data sources and perform queries using some variant of SQL.
 This enables it to be a reliable source-of-truth for a business, since the data follows a single schema and structure.
 Additionally, because of this, a Data Warehouse can underpin dependable single analytics reporting platforms.
 This highly structured and organised approach is the reason for the benefits but is also the cause of several drawbacks.

-The Data Ingestion Process
+The Data Lake Ingestion Process

 Before organisational data can be fed into a Data Warehouse, it has to be made to fit the schema through an initial ETL (Extract, Transform and Load) process, which is a form of data homogenisation.